 GLOBAL MARKETS-Asia shares suffer virus chills, central banks offer cold comfort

-SYDNEY, March 30 (Reuters) - Asian shares slipped on Monday and oil prices took another tumble as fears mounted that the global shutdown for the coronavirus could last for months, doing untold harm to economies despite central banks' best efforts.
+SYDNEY/HONG KONG, March 30 (Reuters) - Asian shares slid on Monday as fears mounted that the global coronavirus shutdown could last for months although markets regained some lost ground late in the session with Australia posting a standout jump.

+U.S. and European futures also turned upwards in the Asian afternoon, with E-Mini futures for the S&P 500 ESc1 up 1.1%, again after earlier losses, EUROSTOXXX 50 futures STXEc1 rallying 2% and FTSE futures 1.5%.

+Australia's benchmark ASX200 .AXJ saw a late surge, closing up 7% after Prime Minister Scott Morrison unveiled a $130 billion ($79.86 billion) package to help save jobs.

 "We continue to mark down 1H20 global GDP forecasts as our assessment of both the global pandemic's reach and the damage related to necessary containment policies has increased," said JPMorgan economist Bruce Kasman.

-China on Monday became the latest to add stimulus with a cut of 20 basis points in a key repo rate.
+China on Monday became the latest to add stimulus with a cut of 20 basis points in a key repo rate, the largest in nearly five years.

 Singapore also eased as the city-state's bellwether economy braced for a deep recession, while New Zealand's central bank said it would take corporate debt as collateral for loans.